 Three main types of zirconia are available for use in clinical dentistry[66].
 Although they are chemically identical, they have slightly different physical properties (e.g., porosity, density, purity, strength), which may or may not be clinically relevant.
 Zirconia raw material (as previously mentioned) is not a natural product, but is chemically processed from minerals.
-With cold isostatic pressing the powders are shaped into ceramic pre-forms.
+With cold isostatic pressing, the powders are shaped into ceramic pre-forms.
 Cold isostatic pressing is the most accepted procedural technique for shaping Y-TZP and produces stable, chalk-like non-sintered green-stage objects with a very high primary density.
 The green objects are further stabilized and condensed up to about 95% of the theoretical density by means of sintering without pressure in the oxidized atmosphere of a special furnace, forming pre-sintered-type oxide-ceramic blanks[11,67].
 Additional compression can be achieved with Hot Isostatic Postcompaction (HIP) performed at 1000 bar and 50 °C below the sintering temperature[67].
 This procedure removes residual porosity and produces dense, fully-sintered-type oxide-ceramic blanks.
-Carrying out HIP on Y-TZP results in a gray-black material that usually requires subsequent heat treatment to oxidize and restore the whiteness of the material[68].
+Carrying out HIP on Y-TZP results in a gray-black material that usually requires subsequent heat treatment to oxidize and restore whiteness [68].

-Zirconia ceramics are used in dentistry as materials for framework; this is generally fabricated by means of milling the zirconia block using a CAD/CAM machine system[69-74].
+Zirconia ceramics are used in dentistry as materials for frameworks, generally fabricated by means of milling the zirconia block using a CAD/CAM machine system[69-74].
 Blocks can be milled either at the green stage, the pre-sintered stage or the completely sintered stage.
 Green-stage zirconia blocks can be milled using dry carbide burs, pre-sintered zirconia blocks can be milled using carbide burs under cooling liquid, and milling of completely sintered zirconia blocks requires the use of diamonds under cooling liquid[75].
-These three available types of zirconia products are shown in Table 1 together with the milling/grinding technology used in each case.
+The three available types of zirconia products are shown in Table 1 together with the milling/grinding technology used in each case.

-Framework made from green and pre-sintered zirconia is milled in an enlarged form to compensate for the shrinkage that occurs during sintering, which usually equals 20%–25% for partially-sintered framework[76].
+Frameworks made from green and pre-sintered zirconia are milled in an enlarged form to compensate for the shrinkage that occurs during sintering, usually 20%–25% for a partially-sintered framework[76].
 The milling process is faster and the wear and tear on hardware is less than when milling from a fully-sintered blank.
 The framework is subsequently post-sintered in special furnaces (at about 1500 °C) to reach the fully-sintered stage.
 The color of the zirconia can be individualized with the addition of oxides to the green-stage framework[68].

 The question often arises as to which type of zirconia is best to use.
 It appears that each has advantages and disadvantages.
 Fully-sintered HIP zirconia has a denser polycrystalline structure with less porosity than non-HIP material, and this should translate clinically into increased resistance to fracture[77].
-On the other hand, some investigators have questioned whether the amount of grinding needed during milling of fully sintered zirconia and the heat that is generated cause surface and structural defects that can have adverse clinical implications[78].
+On the other hand, some investigators have questioned whether the amount of grinding needed during milling of fully sintered zirconia and the heat that is generated, cause surface and structural defects that can have adverse clinical implications[78].
 The marginal fit of either type of material, however, is associated with very acceptable clinical results.
 Margin fitting of milled zirconia is as good as, if not superior to the fit of a restoration fabricated from a high noble alloy.
 Studies have measured the marginal gap of CAD/CAM-milled zirconia of both varieties and found it to be 40 to 70 µm[79].
 However, compared to the alternative method, milling of fully sintered zirconia blocks is a time consuming process that causes greater wear of the diamond burs and is more expensive.
 Hence, from that point of view, green-stage zirconia could be regarded as more advantageous[67].

 BONDING TO ZIRCONIA